yougotthisconf/yougotthis.io/content/collections/remote-working/index.md

 Teams?
 Zoom?
 Google Meet?
 Whatever your platform of choice, video calls have become the norm.
 Check out this video from [Felix](/people/felix-kerger) to help you get the most out of your call setup, from lighting and sound to backgrounds and more.

 <library-item path="videos/cyberspace/video-setup-tips"></library-item>

+Whether you’re sat at home or you’re in the office, the You Got This! library has content for all occasions covering a wide range of different themes.
+Here are some more videos to get you started.
+We hope to see you at an event sometime soon!